spcmnspff99/CycloTrain/README.md

 2.)
 Log into your account from your browser to get a session.

 3.)
-Now Create your own api aplication by pointing your browser to here: [https://www.strava.com/settings/api](https://www.strava.com/settings/api)

-	Entries are sort of arbitrary in the form here's what I have:
+Now Create your own api application by pointing your browser here: [https://www.strava.com/settings/api](https://www.strava.com/settings/api).
+Entries are sort of arbitrary in the form, but here's what I have:

 	Application Name:  CycloTrain
 	Website: http://www.google.com  ; must be any valid url